-Ready for the next adventure, the “dynamic” duo quickly jumped on the variety show bandwagon!
-They hosted variety/entertainment television shows known as, The Sonny & Cher Comedy Hour and The Sonny & Cher Show.
-Much like variety shows, in general, they showcased a myriad of entertainment including, music/singing, skits, comic relief as well as the promotion of new talent.
-Not unlike their Vegas gig, Cher was a wise cracking jokester famous for demeaning Sonny for everything from his singing voice to his height.
+Ready for the next adventure, Sonny & Cher jumped on the variety show bandwagon.
+The Sonny & Cher Comedy Hour aired from 1971-74, and The Sonny & Cher Show from 1976-77.
+Much like variety shows, in general, they showcased a myriad of entertainment including music and singing, skits, comic relief as well as the promotion of new talent.
+Not unlike their Vegas gig, Cher played the wisecracking jokester famous for demeaning Sonny for everything from his singing voice to his height.
 Sonny always graciously accepted the insult without ever returning the sentiment.
-The one thing we could always count on was their rendition of that No. 1 hit, "I Got You Babe.”
-I don’t think anyone would argue that this was/is the iconic Sonny & Cher love anthem!

 Like it?
 Share with your friends!